Van life: Why a cast iron pot has a place in your road trips

 • cook outdoors

-• equip themselves with durable gear
+• equip themselves with durable materials

 Van life & cooking: back to basics